tizxr/tizxr/README.md

-- 👋 Hi, I’m @faiqff
+- 👋 Hi, I’m @tizxr
-- 👀 I’m interested in making malwares/bots/intressting stuff
+- 👀 I’m interested in making malwares/bots/intressting stuff.
+Note: I do not take responsibility for whatever you do with my stuff, i code for fun.
+Some of my stuff is only for educational purposes.
+So please keep it for educational purposes and do NOT abuse it!
 - 🌱 I’m currently learning Python
+- 🔥Next Targeted Language Is Probarly Javascript
 - 📫 How to reach me: Add tizxr#3333

 <!---